-Property investors are increasingly widening their search overseas, favouring international real estate as opposed to property closer to home.
+Property investors are increasingly widening their search overseas, favoring international real estate as opposed to a property closer to home.
 Many real estate investors are positioning themselves to benefit from the ongoing European economic crisis, while others are looking even further afield to opportunities in developing countries.
 There are risks to investing in distant economies, but with significant risk often comes significant reward.
 Here are four astute strategies to consider in real estate investment:

 Gain citizenship by investing in an emerging economy

 Citizenship by investment (CBI) has gained popularity in recent years as a means of acquiring a second nationality.
-CBI usually involves gaining citizenship in a country by investing into their government fund or in local pre-approved real estate.
+CBI usually involves gaining citizenship in a country by investing in their government fund or in local pre-approved real estate.

-Several Caribbean islands have such programmes in place and the region is known for having some of the most affordable CBI schemes in the world.
+Several Caribbean islands have such programs in place and the region is known for having some of the most affordable CBI schemes in the world.
 Grenada, for instance, requires a real estate investment of $350,000 to grant citizenship.
 Dominican Citizenship can be given to those who invest $200,000 in an approved real estate project.

 There are several perks to having citizenship in Caribbean nations.
 Since the Caribbean islands currently offering CBI are Commonwealth nations, citizens get special privileges in the UK and can also enjoy visa-free travel to over 100 countries and territories.

-Choosing to invest in a country with an emerging economy opens opportunity for investment in potentially rapidly growing enterprises, but as with most venture capitalism, there are risks including the possibility of natural disaster.
+Choosing to invest in a country with an emerging economy opens opportunities for investment in potentially rapidly growing enterprises, but as with most venture capitalism, there are risks including the possibility of natural disaster.